 All production, severance, excise, ad valorem, processing, Btu and other taxes, imposed or levied by any state government or the federal government or any governmental agency on the Gas delivered by Shipper for Gathering hereunder and any and all other taxes or fees now or hereafter so levied, assessed, or collected on such Gas shall be the liability of Shipper.
 In the event Gatherer is required to collect or remit any such tax, then Gatherer may invoice Shipper monthly for the amount thereof.
 Shipper shall indemnify and hold Gatherer harmless from any and all charges, penalties, costs and expenses of whatever kind or nature arising from Shipper's failure to pay such taxes, including, but not limited to, the costs and expense of any litigation and reasonable attorney's fees associated therewith.

-Shipper shall make any and all royalty or overriding royalty payments or other payments due or which may become due to any party on the Gas delivered to Gatherer hereunder under the terms of any Lease(s) or under the terms of any assignments, contracts, or any agreements affecting Gas delivered by Shipper to Gatherer.
+Shipper shall make any and all royalty or overriding royalty payments or other payments due or which may become due to any party on the Gas delivered to Gatherer hereunder under the terms of any lease(s) or under the terms of any assignments, contracts, or any agreements affecting Gas delivered by Shipper to Gatherer.
 Shipper shall indemnify and hold Gatherer harmless from any and all charges, loss, costs or expenses of whatever kind or nature arising from Shipper's failure to make any such payments, including, but not limited to, the costs and expenses of any litigation and reasonable attorney's fees associated therewith.

 16.03 Shipper's indemnifications hereunder shall survive any termination of this Agreement.